kismetwireless/kismet-web-docs/content/en/docs/readme/logging/kismetdb.md

 $ kismetdb_clean foo.kismet
 ```

-If you have a journal file, it is important that you combine it with the log before transfering the `kismet` file.
+If you have a journal file, it is important that you combine it with the log before transferring the `kismet` file.

 ## Kismetdb ephemeral and timed logs